StevenClontz/prof.clontz.org/about.md

 to use my South email address <sclontz@southalabama.edu>
 for class-related communications.
 You can also mail or visit my office at the following address.
+(Note that the Instructional Laboratory Building [ILB] has been renamed to the Mathematical Sciences and Physics Building [MSPB].)

 Department of Mathematics and Statistics
 University of South Alabama
-411 University Boulevard North, ILB #314
+411 University Boulevard North, MSPB #314
 Mobile, AL 36688-0002

 If you're coming by, your best bet is to take advantage of